 - Bead Pressurized Filter – An attractive and prudent option for koi ponds, these pressurized filters are convenient to maintain and can be placed either above or below the surface of the water.

 - Waterfall Filter – These filters are placed above the water level and work when water enters from the bottom and passes through a medium such as a filter mat.
 Waterfall filters can be a very efficient biological filtration system for ponds with fish, but they can prove difficult to clean.
-Our 16 in.
-Waterfall Spillway and Filter seamlessly blend a way to add a natural looking waterfall to your pond and additional filtration (with bio balls and filter pad).

 - Barrel Filters – For those self-proclaimed ‘do-it-yourselfers’, barrel filters can be made from a 55-gallon plastic drum containing filter mediums that work to provide biological and mechanical filtration.
 These filters rely on gravity to discharge.